Ace Your Hygiene Rating

-Use this hub to find out ways you can prepare to get a level 5 at your next environmental health inspection and for ideas about why and how you should display your rating.
+Use this hub to find out ways you can prepare to get a Level 5 at your next Environmental Health Inspection and for guidance on how and why you should display your rating.

 Is your EHO really that scary?